They say there is no better way to experience a country than on a motorcycle. And to all intents and purposes, I have to agree.

-But the Dark Horse is a techies paradise, providing lots of ancillaries which also add to rider comfort.
+But the Dark Horse is a techies paradise, too, providing lots of ancillaries that add to rider comfort.

-If you like gadgets, you’ll love the electric windscreen, cruise control, keyless ignition, touchscreen display, sound system, sat-nav with live weather and traffic updates, and a whole host of other rider conveniences.
+If you like gadgets, you’ll love the electric windscreen, cruise control, keyless ignition, touchscreen display, and sound system.
+The sat-nav has live weather and traffic updates.
+And there’s a whole host of other rider conveniences on there, too.